Brazil truckers union says strike winding down, Rousseff promises order

 Among MUBC's demands is a subsidy for diesel fuel and exemptions on highway toll payments for drivers.
 The national union's spokeswoman did not respond to repeated requests to confirm that the protests would end on Thursday.

-Dockworkers staged a separate protest on Wednesday at the entrance of Santos port, provoking six kilometers of congestion, but they did not block the entrance, a port spokesman said.
+Dockworkers staged a separate protest on Wednesday at the entrance of Santos port, provoking six kilometres of congestion, but they did not block the entrance, a port spokesman said.

 Calls for a general strike have so far gone unheeded, although dock workers at Brazil's main port of Santos have called for a walkout on July 10 and 11.